brucerowan/Summer-Research/STATUS.md

 *Augest 5, 2017*

 Still working on scraping https://resistancenearme.org/ got some help but then they changed the format of the website.
-Asked for more help yesturday and found someone to work through it with me tonight.
+Just figured out how to click the items in the dropdown menue using the selenium package.
+This is a huge step forward and I should be able to finish scraping the website tomorrow!

-Currently trying to find another task
+Currently trying to find another task to work on